|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Arrive at Mohammed V Airport in Casablanca, where you are met and transferred to our hotel.
 Our tour leader will greet you at a welcome meeting before our group dinner.

 Before departing Casablanca, we visit the Hassan II Mosque (one of the largest in the world).
 We drive from Casablanca to the imperial city and capital, Rabat.
-Here we visit the Royal Palace and the Mausoleum of Mohammed V. We also visit the Roman ruins of Chellah Necropolis, which date back to the 1st century.
-Today the ruins are overgrown with fruit trees and wild flowers and are home to a colony of storks.
+Here we visit the Mausoleum of Mohammed V and enjoy a walk in the old Medina which was founded in the 12th century as a military town.

 We begin our day exploring the 1,700 year-old site of Volubilis, a UNESCO World Heritage Site and the best preserved complex of Roman ruins in Morocco.
 One of the Roman Empire's most remote outposts, Volubilis was actively inhabited until the 18th century.
 With its House of Orpheus, Basilica, Forum and Tri Arch, Volubilis is a splendid reminder of the vast impressive legacy left by the Romans.